Ttantivi/NBA_Predict/README.md

 * true shooting
 * win rate.

 To account for the pace of the game, all stats except true shooting and win rate are adjusted on a per 100 possessions basis.
+All the data wrangling was done within [NBA_data_preprocessing.Rmd](https://github.com/Ttantivi/NBA_Predict/blob/main/NBA_data_preprocessing.Rmd).

 ## Modeling
 Our aim is to predict the outcome of a game using a binary function and understand the underlying factors contributing to the predicted probability.